 In 2007, again as the co-owner of Gestion Dynapro, Danielle Gratton began working with the Grey Nuns of Montreal.
 This partnership prompted her to sell her shares in Gestion Dynapro to offer consultation services to the Grey Nuns.
 She then took on the role of Financial Director and supervises the team responsible for the congregation’s accounting and financial affairs.
 She also contributes to the development of the congregation’s strategic orientations.

-Jean-François Houle, Director of Operations
+Jean-François Houle, Corporate Secretary and Director of Client Relations

 In addition to having a Bachelor of Business Administration with a finance option from Université du Québec à Montréal, Jean-François Houle received his Master of Business Administration with an international option as part of a joint program at Université du Québec à Montréal and Université Paris-Dauphine.
 His extensive background has made him a seasoned manager, and his skilled and creative contribution to Gestion Providentia has been significant.►▼ See full profile